 Sue: We think about 40 to 50% of the brain uses visual information.
 So if there’s anything wrong with the eye receiving the image, passing it on to the brain, or the brain using it, that can result in a vision impairment in a child.

-Fatima [Mother of two, one with vision impairment]: My daughter Simra is four years old and she is vision impaired.
+Fatima (mother of 2 children, 1 with vision impairment): My daughter Simra is four years old and she is vision impaired.
 Simra has Leber’s congenital amaurosis.
 It’s also known as LCA for short.
 She’s completely blind, so she has no vision in either eye.

-Leah [Mother of three, one with vision impairment]: This is Ivy; she’s almost 12 months old.
+Leah (mother of 3 children, 1 with vision impairment): This is Ivy; she’s almost 12 months old.
 In three days, she’ll be 12 months old.
 She was diagnosed with micropthalmia at eight weeks of age.
 Microphthalmia is a condition that affects the eyes.
 Micro means small, opthalmia meaning eyes.
 So she has very small eyes, and she had cataracts in both her eyes, and they were removed at eight weeks.

 Ivy can see roughly about 30 to 50 centimetres in front of her.
 She wears contacts in both of her eyes.
 And occasionally, when we can get her to keep them on, she wears glasses as well.